arohner/spectrum/README.md

 ## Future work

 There are things core.typed can prove, that clojure.spec currently can't.
-Spectrum should be able to recognize some well-known higher order functions, like `clojure.core/map`.
+Spectrum should be able to recognize known higher order functions, like `clojure.core/map`.
 We know the type of `map` is `[[X -> Y] (Seq X) -> (Seq Y)]`.
 That is, map takes a `fn` that takes X and returns Y, and a seq of Xs, and returns a seq of
 Y. Currently, the best `clojure.spec` can do is say `:ret (seq-of
 ::s/any)`

+The current plan is to write spec-transformer functions.
+These are functions that take 1) a var, 2) its existing spec, 3) the spec of the arguments and returns an updated spec.

 ## License